redpigkiller/MasterThesis_Simulation/README.md

-# Update
+# MasterThesis_Simulation

+## update
-The arrpair.m is updated.
-Its compiled file (for windows) does not updated.
+The arrpair.c is updated.
+However, its compiled file (for windows) does not updated.
 Use
 ```
 mex arrpair.c